 The Microsoft Office spreadsheet application, Microsoft Excel, offers a lot of ways that you can manipulate the values within the cells of your spreadsheets.
 For example, if I have a sample file of data where I want to reduce how many characters there are in a cell or range of cells, then I can use a specific formula to accomplish this without affecting the original cell’s values.

 I spend a good amount of time working with UPC numbers in Microsoft Excel spreadsheets.
 One common situation that I encounter is when I have a complete UPC number but need to remove the last digit of the number.
-This is typically referred to as a check digit and is automatically generated based upon the rest of the numbers in the UPC.
+This is typically referred to as a check digit and is automatically generated based on the rest of the numbers in the UPC.
 While this is a simple task with one or two UPC numbers, it is very tedious when dealing with hundreds or thousands of them.

 Fortunately, Excel has a formula that will automatically remove the last digit of a number.
-Simply type the formula into a different cell, and your end result is number minus its last digit.
+Simply type the formula into a different cell, and your end result is a number minus its last digit.
 That formula can then be copied down to fill the rest of the cells in a column.

 How to Trim the Last Digit Off a Number in Excel 2013